Tennessee walking horse flat walk

 Four steps to develop smooth gaits one step at a time

-2. Ask for a bit more tempo to move into a smooth gait.
+2. From a relaxed walk ask for a bit more tempo to move into a smooth gait.

 3. Practice consecutive smooth steps.